The E-Myth Revisited says that most people starting a business or end being slaves of their own business.

 - A theoretical overview of how things should be (chapters 7 to 9)

-- The practical steps to build an effective business machine which will be independent from you -and eventually make you free and independent (chapters 10 to 18).
+- The practical steps to build an effective business machine which will be independent of you -and eventually make you free and independent (chapters 10 to 18).

 Chapter 1: The Entrepreneurial Myth